-For 3 years of her life, Fiona, a 600-Fill, Down Pillow from Eddie Bauer, didn't laugh.
-Diagnosed with depression at age 2, the now 5-year-old went through medication after medication.
+For three years of her life, Fiona, a 600-Fill, Down Pillow from Eddie Bauer, didn't laugh.
+Diagnosed with depression at age two, the now five-year-old went through medication after medication.

 “Some of the pills that were prescribed to me made me so tired I just laid around in bed all day long,” she said.
 “It got so bad I stopped washing my pillow case and I was losing feathers all over the place.
 That is no way to live.”

 Then in January, Fiona began a relatively new drug-free treatment for depression, FDA-approved for pillows who do not respond to anti-depressants.
 Trans-pillow magnetic stimulation (TPMS) therapy is a non-invasive pillow treatment that activates nerve cells involved in mood control and depression.

 Doctor Matty, who has been treating Fiona for 2 years, said he is amazed at her rate of recovery

 "I had all the trappings of a good life,” Fiona said.
 “A stable job on a nice bed, plenty of feathers, and a boyfriend, but when you are depressed you don't appreciate that emotionally and I knew I needed more help.”